Sane close to completing permanent Bayern move, says Guardiola

 REUTERS: Manchester City winger Leroy Sane has decided to move on from the club and is likely to begin his next chapter with German champions Bayern Munich, manager Pep Guardiola said on Wednesday.

-British and German media reported on Tuesday that Bayern had reached an agreement with City to sign Sane in a deal worth 45 million euros (US$50.47 million) plus add-ons, with the winger poised to a sign a five-year deal with the German club.
+British and German media reported on Tuesday that Bayern had reached an agreement with City to sign Sane in a deal worth 45 million euros (40.72 million pounds) plus add-ons, with the winger poised to a sign a five-year deal with the German club.

 Guardiola confirmed that there were a few kinks that needed to be ironed out before the deal could be announced.